Corruption in Uzbekistan: Foreign investment

 For eighteen months beginning in October 2011, the government prevented the production and distribution operations at a brewery owned by the Danish Carlsberg Group.
 In the same year, the government initiated the liquidation of the Amantaytau Goldfields, a joint venture involving a British firm, Oxus Gold.

-In September 2012, the Tashkent City Criminal Court found Uzdunrobita, a cellular-phone firm wholly owned by the Russian company MTS, guilty of financial crimes, and seized its assets.
+In September 2012, the Tashkent City Criminal Court found Uzdunrobita, a cellular phone firm wholly owned by the Russian company MTS, guilty of financial crimes, and seized its assets.
 Two months later an appeals court reversed this verdict, but upheld the $600 million of fines imposed on the firm.
 MTS left the market, writing off all of its assets in Uzbekistan, which amounted to $1.1 billion.
 In 2013, the government transferred these assets to a government-owned telecom firm.

 In 2013, government authorities began a criminal investigation into Muzimpex Company, the local partner of the Coca-Cola Company, which held a 43 percent stake in Muzimpex.
 In February 2014, the government liquidated Muzimpex and took it over.

+In March 2025, Belgium transferred $108 million in seized assets to its state treasury, following an investigation into corruption linked to Uzbekistan.
+The assets were part of a larger probe into illicit payments related to telecom contracts in Uzbekistan, which resulted in the freezing of approximately $200 million.
+The investigation, which involved international legal cooperation, led to a ruling by a Brussels court that the funds should be confiscated and split between Belgium and Uzbekistan.
+In 2022, Uzbekistan’s Deputy Minister of Justice revealed that $240 million in assets linked to a criminal group associated with Gulnara Karimova had been located in Belgium, with efforts underway to return them to Uzbekistan.

 Civil society

 The Uzbek Constitution's guarantee of press freedom is effectively non-existent in practice, with almost all media operating under government control.
 Journalists who criticize the regime are reported to have been subject to "physical violence, prosecution, detention and fines," often on charges of defamation.
 Journalists who investigate corruption are supposedly compelled to self-censor to avoid trouble.
-Local civil-service organizations are prohibited from monitoring or reporting on corruption.
+Local civil service organizations are prohibited from monitoring or reporting on corruption.